 There are many hotels and restaurants around the world who offer afternoon teas.
 However, to succeed, the venue needs to strike the right balance between ambiance, food and beverage quality and service standards.
 Whether staying in the hotel or not, the staff answered all questions in a friendly manner and served the afternoon tea in an unobtrusive way.
 The delicious food showed originality and the teas utmost care in their sourcing and serving.
 The Windsor’s building itself has stood the test of time – and whose guests have included several Australian Prime Ministers, Don Bradman, Claudette Colbert, Margaret Thatcher, Gregory Peck and Meryl Streep, among others, and provided an unparalleled cadre in which to enjoy the city’s best afternoon tea.

-When teaching etiquette to students, I always endeavour to introduce the old idea that etiquette is a genderless subject that is valuable because it shows that respect knows no bounds.
+When teaching etiquette to students, I always endeavour to introduce the old idea that etiquette is a kindness and respect, that is valuable because it knows no bounds.
 I like to give students a background of the European origins of etiquette.
 However, I do get asked about Australian Etiquette.
 Is there such a thing?
 Yes, there is.

 Etiquette has changed in Australia over the years.
 It was introduced when English gentry settled here in the country’s colonial infancy.
 Essentially, etiquette, like new laws, relationships, and services that underwrote the changes to its environment, economy and society, was re-written from the birth of Australia.